cirrostech/ckad-study-guide/README.md

 * During the exam, you are only allowed to refer to official documentation from a browser window within the exam VM.
 * 3

+If this repo has helped you in any way, feel free to post on [discussions](https://github.com/cirrostech/ckad-study-guide/discussions) or add me in LinkedIn!